GermanEstefan/pokedex-app/README.md

 # THE ROUTE SYSTEM FOR THIS APP IS ADAPTED FORM GITHUB PAGES
-You can see in index.js in the App.jsx file the path atribute have '/pokedex-app/'
+The route sistem is adapted from githubpages, to run in localhost need put in your path localhost:YOUPORT/pokedex-app

+# npm start: TO RUN THE PROJECT